So the story begins...

 Thousand Islands Winery® officially opened to the public in 2003 with a starting inventory of 1,100 gallons of wine.
 The region was new to vineyards and wine production.
 Many thought that the Conaways were foolish and would soon go bankrupt.
 However, the exact opposite was true.
 Not only did Thousand Islands Winery® survive, it thrived!
 The Winery experienced rapid growth and purchased an additional thirty acre farm on Wellesley Island in 2013 and now produces over fifty thousand gallons of wine annually.
 As of 2015, thanks to the Conaways’ vision, initiative, and risk taking, multiple other wineries now exist in Northern New York.

 When Steve first began his winery operation, he found that the general population of Northern New York preferred beer and hard spirits.
 He had to educate his customers and specially tailor his wines to fit their taste, not his own.
 He started with five wines and quickly found that his customers favored sweeter style wines.
 After several years, the area’s taste began to evolve towards drier wines like Merlot.
-Today, Thousand Islands Winery® produces twenty-three different varieties of wine in five categories.
+Today, Thousand Islands Winery® produces twenty-two different varieties of wine in five categories.
 The categories include Dry, Semi-Dry, Semi-Sweet, Sweet, and Fruit & Dessert Wines.
 It also produces a fortified port style wine and a honey mead.
 Thousands Islands Winery® has over nineteen acres of wine grapes planted on the farm.
 The grapes consist primarily of Frontenac, Marquette, La Crescent, and Riesling.
 The Winery plans to produce Ice Wine in the future.